10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 A low-cap crypto coin is a cryptocurrency with a relatively small market capitalization compared to more established assets like Bitcoin or Ethereum.
 Market capitalization (market cap) is the total value of a cryptocurrency, calculated by multiplying its current price by the total number of coins in circulation.

-There is no strict cutoff for what defines a low-cap coin, but typically it refers to cryptocurrencies with a market capitalization below $100 million.
-Some investors also include coins under $300 million, depending on overall market conditions.
+There is no universally accepted standard for defining low-cap coins, but typically it refers to cryptocurrencies with a market capitalization below $100 million.
+Some analysts also include projects under $300 million in this category, while micro-cap cryptocurrencies are generally considered those under $50 million.
+These classifications can vary depending on overall market conditions and individual investment perspectives.

 Small-cap coins tend to be newer projects, niche platforms, or early-stage networks.
 They often have less trading volume, lower liquidity, and higher price volatility.